 Bacon hoped that the publication of his works (or at least the attention of the pope) would make him powerful enough to study and write whatever he liked.
 But his good luck ran out as quickly as it had appeared; Pope Clement IV died, probably before Opus Majus even reached him.
-Historical records are sketchy, but not long afterwards, Bacon may have been imprisoned for heresy by the head of his religious order.
+Historical records are sketchy, but not long afterwards, some historians speculate that Bacon was imprisoned for heresy by the head of his religious order.
 If so, Bacon may have endured solitary confinement for nearly 15 years, and yet — remarkably — he survived to regain his freedom and produce one more work in 1292: Compendium Studii Theologiae.

-Some believe that Bacon also produced another work.
+Some believe that Bacon, always interested in codes, produced another work.
 Discovered in 1912 by a book dealer named Wilfrid Michael Voynich, a strange cipher named the Voynich manuscript has resisted all attempts at translation, even by the U.S. National Security Agency.
 Sprinkled with illustrations of odd plants and tiny naked ladies, the manuscript was linked with Bacon by the Elizabethan astrologer John Dee, but carbon dating of the manuscript suggests that it was authored long after Bacon died.

 Bacon was very much a product of his time, fervently believing in the coming of the Antichrist, insisting that Christian religion pervade all legal matters, even believing the mythical beasts like the basilisk.
 His alchemical writings characterized gold as masculine and perfect, and silver as feminine and almost perfect.
 "Scientific experiments" of the time often involved tempting good or evil spirits, or looking for the elixir of life.
 One of the points Bacon made to Pope Clement IV was that artists ought to paint images based on geometry.
 The realistic scenes would make viewers think they were actually witnessing the scene in front of them.
 That never came to pass, but a century later, Giotto brought a new realism to religious paintings.

 Narrative text and graphic design © by Michon Scott - Updated October 18, 2020